 One advantage of living in a tropical country is the year round sun and warm seas for swimming.
 Especially in a tropical area that isn’t badly hit by monsoons or major tropical storms on a regular basis.
-Because of this there are no major tourist seasons as there is in many countries.
+Because of this there are no major tourist seasons like there is in many countries.
 What does happen is fluctuations in the financial status of the tourists.
-During certain periods there’s a lot of tourists from the less developed neighbouring countries because they can’t afford to go much further afield and the other periods have higher numbers of the richer tourists from the US and Europe seeking sunnier climes.
+During certain periods there’s a lot of tourists from the less developed neighbouring countries, because they can’t afford to go much further afield, and the other periods have higher numbers of the richer tourists from the US and Europe seeking sunnier climes.
 The majority of the longer stay middle to higher income earners from the northern hemisphere is during the northern late autumn and early winter.

 The results of this are the tourists to Berant visiting in December and January tend to fall into three groups.
 Southern hemisphere school holiday makers with children for periods of two to eight weeks, most are for two or three weeks.
 Northern hemisphere school holiday makers with children for one to two weeks, usually the week after Christmas.
 And rich people without kids for any length of time.
 This results in a very interesting mix of tourists and interactions throughout this period, more so than any other time of the year.
-This is also the time of year with the most visiting children due to the school holidays.
+This is also the time of year with the most visiting children, due to the school holidays.
 Most of the tourists spend a lot of time in Carmel at the beach and shops, with trips to Highcliff and Berana.

 Carmel was designed as a tourist resort from scratch, so it’s well suited for their activities.
 Those with less money often stay at hotels in View Port instead of Carmel, because it’s much cheaper.
 The Carmel beach is always crowded with young and / or rich tourists.